jawah/charset_normalizer/README.md

 ## 🍰 How

   - Discard all charset encoding table that could not fit the binary content.
   - Measure chaos, or the mess once opened with a corresponding charset encoding.
   - Extract matches with the lowest mess detected.
   - Finally, if there is too much match left, we measure coherence.

 **Wait a minute**, what is chaos/mess and coherence according to **YOU ?**

-*Chaos :* I opened hundred of text files, **written by humans**, with the wrong encoding table.
-Then **I observed**, then **I established** some ground rules about **what is obvious** when **it's seems like** a mess.
+*Chaos :* I opened hundred of text files, **written by humans**, with the wrong encoding table. **I observed**, then **I established** some ground rules about **what is obvious** when **it's seems like** a mess.
  I know that my interpretation of what is chaotic is very subjective, feel free to contribute in order to improve or rewrite it.